harness/developer-hub/docs/internal-developer-portal/features/scorecard.md

 <docimage path={require('../../internal-developer-portal/features/static/concept-scorecard.png')}/>

 - **Check**: A check is a query performed against a data point for a software component which results in either `Pass` or `Fail`.
 - **Data Source**: Data Sources are third-party providers which can provide a specific type of data for a software component.
-Data sources are fixed in IDP and have a specific way of enablement.
+Example - GitHub, GitLab, Harness, Pagerduty, etc.
 - **Data Points**: For each software component, every data source provides some data points.
 The data points could be a number, a string or a boolean.

 </details>